 Luis's own impact statement fills in the day-to-day consequences.
 He missed work for treatment and because pain made it unsafe or impossible to continue.
 He reports being sent home until therapy was completed and losing approximately three consecutive weeks of income.
 He ultimately felt forced to seek less physically demanding work because he could no longer rely on the job duties he had performed before the crash.
 That wage-loss number will require wage documentation before it is reduced to a dollar figure, but the human loss is already documented: a young laborer was pushed out of the physical work he depended on.

+How do we not have this yet?

 Future damages and residual limitations